deiss/digitscanner/README.md

 ![Multithreading](media/test_multithreading.png)

-This figure shows that asynchronous learning leads to slightly less accurate networks.
+Let's assume that this figure shows that asynchronous learning leads to slightly less accurate networks.
 However, the comparison in speed is definitely worth it.
-To learn more about asynchronous learning, read [*"Hogwild!: A Lock-Free Approach to Parallelizing Stochastic Gradient Descent"*](https://www.eecs.berkeley.edu/~brecht/papers/hogwildTR.pdf).
+If you are not satisfied with this very quick and simple analysis, you can learn more about asynchronous learning with [*"Hogwild!: A Lock-Free Approach to Parallelizing Stochastic Gradient Descent"*](https://www.eecs.berkeley.edu/~brecht/papers/hogwildTR.pdf).

 ***